clumdee/clumdee.github.io_hyde/codes/_posts/2017-05-12-thailand-wages-by-occupation_full-code.md

 From the previous observation, it is interesting to see how the growth rates of salary of workers in different occupations perform comparing to the country's inflation rate (headline inflation).

-The heatmap plot below shows that the *Others* group acutally suffers the most regarding fluctuation of salary growth.
-The *Legislator, senior officials, managers* group with the highest salary comes in as the second that suffer from this fluctuation.
-The growth rate of salary of each groups decreases with average salary and follows the trend of inflation.
+The heatmap plot below shows that the *Others* group suffers the most regarding fluctuation in salary growth.
+The *Legislators, senior officials, managers* group with the highest salary comes in as the second that suffers from strong fluctuation.
+The growth rate of salary of each groups decreases with average salary and becomes more similar to the trend of inflation.

-This makes sense as most of workers in the workforce are in the groups with low average salary and their collective spending contributes more toward the country's economy compared to people in the groups with high salary.
+This makes sense as most of workers in the workforce are in groups with low average salary and their collective spending contributes more toward the country's economy compared to people in the groups with high salary.

 ```python